FGMEMBERS/Osprey/README.md

 Fly-By-Wire (for developers)
 ============================

-Properties are located in /v22/pfcs/.
+Properties are located in `/v22/pfcs/`.
 Boolean values can be toggled by holding Ctrl button while click on the property.
 If you hold Shift while clicking on a property, it will display the property on the screen.

 Modes
 -----

-Modes are enabled or disabled via properties in active/.
-Some properties like roll-rate-bank-angle are read-only or get automatically enabled if certain other properties become true.
+Modes are enabled or disabled via properties in `active/`.
+Some properties like `roll-rate-bank-angle` are read-only or get automatically enabled if certain other properties become true.

 Limits